Sergey0066/A-50-50-Death/README.md

 # A-50-50-Death
+Download the exe from github and play the 50/50 game!

 Launch the app and find out if the computer will survive or not.
 The application calculates the hash, loading the PC.
 A Mining simulator

 The application has an end, and once it reaches it, mining will end.
 Play a deadly game!
 But if the PC fails, you will have to reboot it. 💀